Last updated January 5th, 2020.15 minute read

-Plus, if you use my link above, you get a $20 credit for signing up. 😉 I have friends who use this service currently or have in the past, and they love it.
+Plus, if you use my link above, you get a $20 credit for signing up. 😉 I am now a dog walker myself on Rover and I love it!

 10. Move Money to High-Interest Savings

 This is really more of an optimization than one of my money saving tips.
-However, if you aren’t reaping the benefits of high-interest savings, you are “leaving money on the table” as they say.
+However, if you aren’t reaping the benefits of a high yield savings account, you are “leaving money on the table” as they say.

-I personally opened an account with Ally a few months ago, and it was a great decision.
+I personally opened an Ally online savings account a few months ago, and it was a great decision.